 Financing national e-infrastructure towards 2030 - report now available

-Current structure for funding near its limits
+The current structure for funding is near its limits

 A shared national e-infrastructure needs adequate, fair and robust funding.
-The current structure for financing the development and operation of the national e-infrastructure in Norway is near its limits and no longer fit to meet the needs from current and future users for national high-performance computing and large-scale data storage resources.
+The current structure for financing the development and operation of the national e-infrastructure in Norway is near its limits and no longer fit to meet the needs of current and future users for national high-performance computing and large-scale data storage resources.

 A national working group, consisting of representatives from the four oldest universities, Sigma2 and the Research Council of Norway, was therefore tasked to look into these challenges and give directions for the future.